AbsolutelyLudicrous/cbus-2018/README.md

 Bicycle Riding | +147
 Cold-War Reenactments | +34
 Nazi Party Rallies | -42
-Competitive Baby-eating | -74
+Competitive Pickle-eating | -74

-This particular user would get recommended a lot of Socialist events, but would receive relatively few baby-eating-related events.
+This particular user would get recommended a lot of Socialist events, but would receive relatively few pickle-eating-related events.

 #### Ranking the received events